How reciprocity impacts ordering and phase separation in active nematics?: Fluctuation dominated phase separation

 The coupled dynamics of nematic orientation and local density evolve together.
-The prediction of giant density fluctuation in ordered phase~\cite{Simha2002, Ramaswamy2003} was verified earlier in numerical simulations~\cite{Mishra2006, chate2006simple} and is also observed in the current models.
-Moreover, earlier studies suggested phase separations~\cite{Mishra2006, chate2006simple}, which can be fluctuation dominated~\cite{Mishra2006}.
+The prediction of giant density fluctuation in ordered phase~\cite{Simha2002, Ramaswamy2003} was verified earlier in numerical simulations~\cite{Mishra2006, chate2006simple} and is also observed in the current models (Fig.\ref{fig:gnf}). { We calculate the fluctuation of the number of particles $n$ in a subsystem, $\Delta n^2$, to understand the nature of density fluctuations in more detail.
+We observe "giant number fluctuations," i.e., $\Delta n^2 \sim n^a,\, a>1$~\cite{Ramaswamy2003,chate2006simple,Marchetti2013} in all three models (Fig.\ref{fig:gnf}) in the ordered phase and normal scaling of fluctuations, i.e., $a=1$ the disordered phase.}

 The ordering transition proceeds via the formation of high-density nematic bands.
-In Fig.\ref{fig:conf}, we show typical configurations deep inside the nematic phase corresponding to the three models.
+In Fig.\ref{fig:conf}, we show typical configurations inside the nematic phase corresponding to the three models.
 These bands are dynamic; they form and disappear.
-One can clearly see a distinction in the property of the bands depending on the different implementations in models 1, 2, and 3.
-The bands are most wide and dispersed in model 1, implementing the reciprocal interaction, as shown in Fig.\ref{fig:conf}($a$).
-The high-density region here shows large fluctuations containing low-density voids.
-The interfaces are rough showing strong fluctuations.
-In model 2, density fluctuation within the bands is less, and the interface roughness is less~[Fig.\ref{fig:conf}($b$)].
-However, these bands are most compact with sharply defined interfaces in model 3, Fig.\ref{fig:conf}($c$).
-We quantify these structural observations in the following, using the local density distribution $P(\rho)$ and testing of Porod's law with the help of density correlations across the nematic-isotropic transition~(Fig.~\ref{fig:Prhodist}).

-As shown in Fig.~\ref{fig:Prhodist}($a$), in model 1, the distribution remains unimodal across the transition, although it broadens at lower $\e$.
-Although this suggests the absence of any clear phase separation, it does not preclude the possibility of fluctuation-dominated phase separation as in Ref.~\cite{Mishra2006}.
-Indeed, as we have shown in Fig.~\ref{fig:conf}, high-density bands do appear.
-In contrast, in models 2 and 3, $P(\rho)$ shows explicit bimodality characterizing phase coexistence of high and low-density regions associated with the isotropic-nematic transition.
-This is associated with the sharp interfaces between high and low-density regions.

-To quantify the nature of phase separation more precisely, we calculate the density auto-correlation function, $C_\rho(\rv)= \la \d \rho(\rv) \d \rho({\bf 0})\ra/\la \d \rho^2({\bf 0})\ra$ where $ \d \rho(\rv) = \rho(\rv) - \la \rho \ra$.
-This computation uses the local density over a coarse-grained volume of length scale ${\cal R}=2$ in models 1 and 2 and ${\cal R}=1$ in model 3.
-The correlation functions for the three models across the nematic-isotropic transition are shown as a function of separation $r=|\rv|$ in Fig.~\ref{fig:Cden}.
-We observe that, in model 1, $C_\rho(r)$ shows a {\em non-linear} cusp at $r \to 0$ indicating a violation of Porod's Law \cite{Mishra2006, Das2000}, thereby signifying that the regions of high and low densities are not sharply separated, characterizing rough interfaces and a fluctuation dominated phase separation.
-On the other hand, in models 2 and 3, Porod's Law holds, $C_{\rho}(r) \sim r$ near $r \to 0$, implying the presence of sharp interfaces separating high and low-density regions~(see Fig.\ref{fig:conf}).
+The interfaces of high and low-density regions show strong fluctuations.
+All three models show similar behavior.